zephyrproject-rtos/trusted-firmware-m/docs/design_documents/profiles/tfm_profile_medium.rst

 Overview
 ========

-The basic idea is to add dedicated top-level CMake configuration files under folder ``configs`` for TF-M Profile Medium default configuration, as the same as Profile Small does.
+The basic idea is to add dedicated profile CMake configuration files under folder ``config/profile`` for TF-M Profile Medium default configuration, the same as Profile Small does.

 The top-level Profile Medium config file collects all the necessary configuration flags and set them to default values, to explicitly enable the